The Simple Economics of Approximately Optimal Auctions: Proofs for unit-demand approximation

 \autoref{thm:unit-demand} is a consequence of the two lemmas below and \autoref{prop:pseudo-approx}.

 \begin{lemma} Twice the optimal representative revenue is a linear upper bound on the optimal unit-demand revenue. \end{lemma}

-\begin{proof} Linearity follows simply from the revenue linearity of single-dimensional agents.
+\begin{proof} Linearity follows simply from the revenue linearity of single-dimensional linear agents.
+We consider the collection of representatives as a whole (or, say, a single market), and we can ask what is the optimal revenue from this market given an ex ante selling probability~$\exquant$ or an allocation constraint~$\calloc$.
+Both terms are easy to find.
 Consider the distribution of the maximum virtual value (or zero if the maximum virtual value is negative) in the representative environment.
-Index this distribution by quantile as $\maxvv(\quant)$.
-The optimal revenue for any allocation constraint $\calloc$ is $\expect[\quant]{\maxvv(\quant)\calloc(\quant)}$ which is linear in $\calloc$; this follows from the proof that the optimal revenue in single-dimensional environments is the virtual surplus maximizer.
+Index this distribution by quantile as $\maxvv(\exquant)$.
+The optimal revenue for any allocation constraint $\calloc$ is $\expect[\exquant]{\maxvv(\exquant)\calloc(\exquant)}$ which is linear in $\calloc$; this follows from the proof that the optimal revenue in single-dimensional environments is the virtual surplus maximizer.

-We now show that twice the optimal representative revenue upper bounds the optimal unit-demand revenue.
+We now show that, under any allocation constraint, twice the optimal representative revenue upper bounds the optimal unit-demand revenue.
 To do this we will give two auctions for the representative environment with the allocation constraint $\calloc$ and show that the sum of these auctions' revenue upper bounds the optimal unit-demand revenue for the same constraint.
-Of course, optimal representative revenue upper bounds each of these auctions revenue.
+Of course, the optimal representative revenue in turn upper bounds each of these auctions' revenue.